Christianib003/Darko-Online-Class/README.md

 ## Credits

-- In this project, I followed the template of [creative commons](https://creativecommons.org/) to make my website.
+- In this project, I followed the template of [Cindy Shin](https://www.behance.net/adagio07) to make my website.
 Check them out for more templates.

 - This project is made as a way of showcasing my abilities after finishing Responsive Web Design stage in an online bootcamp known as [Microverse](https://www.microverse.org/)